fdocr/fdocr/_posts/2023-02-10-learning-crystal-with-battlesnake.markdown

 end
 ```

-That's likely a lot to take in, but try if interested in comparing it to Ruby or other languages.
+That's likely a lot to take in, but if interested in comparing it to Ruby or other languages give it a try and ask me about it.
+I'm not that experienced in Crystal so there are likely details that could improve this.

-There's model manipulation (i.e. using the `snakes` from the `board` of the current `context`), utility method usage on the models (i.e. calls to `@context.valid_moves`), reusing of `RandomValid` & `ChaseClosestFood` strategies, and `Utils.flood_fill` which is my implementation of [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).
+Overall there's model manipulation (i.e. using the `snakes` from the `board` of the current `context`), utility method usage from the models (i.e. calls to `@context.valid_moves`), reusing of `RandomValid` & `ChaseClosestFood` strategies, and `Utils.flood_fill`, which is my implementation of [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).

-My first version of this strategy was clunky at attempting a brute-force "look ahead" simulation of all possible scenarios.
-I scrapped that idea in favor of the above.
+My first version of this strategy was a clunky attempting to brute-force a "look ahead" simulation of all possible scenarios.
+I scrapped that idea in favor of the above for now.

 ## Leaderboard results